joooKiwi/enumeration/README.md

 </details>

-It also utilizes utility classes like `EnumHelper` and `EnumConstants` in order to be accessible outside the scope of the enums.
+It also uses utility classes like the internal `Helper` and the public `EnumConstants` in order to be accessible outside the scope of the enums.

 ### Java implementation